 At the age of twenty-eight, in 1189, he left Baghdad and began a long period of travel in search for knowledge.
 First he was in Mosul for a year.
 There he heard people saying great things about al-Suhrawardi.
 He came across al-Suhrawardi’s treatises the Intimations, the Glimmer, and the Ascending Steps; but he did not find in them the knowledge that he was looking for.
 He left Mosul for Damascus where he joined the grammarian al-Kindi al-Baghdadi (d.1216) and he worked on a certain number of grammatical treatises.
 In Damascus he took more and more distance from the study and practice of alchemy.
 Then ‘Abd al-Latif went to Jerusalem and then to the Saladin near Acre.
 Here he came into contact with Saladin’s entourage: Baha’ al-Din ibn Shaddad (1145–1234), his biographer and the chief of the army and the city of Jerusalem, and ‘Imad al-Din al-Katib al-Isfahani (d.1201), the chronicler of Saladin’s deeds.
 With a safe-conduct document written by this latter ‘Abd al-Latif arrived in Cairo.

-After 13 September 1192, the date of the armistice with the Franks, ‘Abd al-Latif moved to Jerusalem with the Saladin who appointed him as the administrator of the Umayyad mosque in Damascus.
-After the death of the Saladin (d.1193), the last years of ‘Abd al-Latif’s life took the form of a long series of journeys, no longer in search of knowledge, instruction, teachers and books, but all motivated by, or at the behest of, patrons: in Damascus al-Malik al-Afdal, Saladin’s eldest son; in Cairo al-Malik al-Aziz, in Jerusalem al-Malik al-Adil Sayf al-Din Abu Bakr ibn Ayyub, in Erzinjan al-Malik ‘Ala’ al-Din Da’ud ibn Bahram, in Aleppo Shihab al-Din Tughril.
-While he was in Aleppo he wanted to go on pilgrimage to Mecca, and he started his journey towards Baghdad to leave some of his works to the ‘Abbasid caliph al-Mustansir ibn al-Zahir (r.
+After 13 September 1192, the date of the armistice of the Ayyubids with the Franks, ‘Abd al-Latif moved to Jerusalem where he met the Saladin in person who awarded him a generous stipend to teach in the Umayyad mosque in Damascus.
+After the death of the Saladin (d.1193), the last years of ‘Abd al-Latif’s life took the form of a long series of journeys, no longer in search of knowledge, instruction, teachers and books, but all motivated by, or at the behest of, patrons: in Damascus al-Malik al-Afdal, Saladin’s eldest son; in Cairo al-Malik al-Aziz, in Jerusalem al-Malik al-Adil Sayf al-Din Abu Bakr ibn Ayyub, in Erzinjan al-Malik ‘Ala’ al-Din Da’ud ibn Bahram, in many other places in Anatolia (Erzerum, Kamah, Dvriji, Malatya) Seljuks patrons, in Aleppo Shihab al-Din Tughril.
+He taught in many different Madrasas and mosques including the al-Aqsa in Jerusalem, al-Azhar in Cairo, the ‘aziziyya madrasa in Damasco.
+His contemporary al-Qifti reports that towards the end of his life he tried to practice medicine, but was not successful because he was not enough a good practical physician (Ibn al-Qifti, d.1248 [1950–1955], Inbah al-ruwat ‘ala anbah al-nuhat, M. Abu l-Fadl Ibrahim (ed.), al-Qahira: Dar al-Kutub al-Misriyya, 1950–55: II.196; Griffel 2023).
+While he was in Aleppo, in autumn 1231, he wanted to go on pilgrimage to Mecca, and he started his journey towards Baghdad to leave some of his works to the ‘Abbasid caliph al-Mustansir ibn al-Zahir (r.
 1226–1242).
-Once he arrived in Baghdad ‘Abd al-Latif fell ill and died on 9 November, 1231.
+Once he arrived in Baghdad ‘Abd al-Latif fell ill and died at the age of 69 on 9 November, 1231.
 He was buried next to his father in the Wardiyya cemetery.